neekeetab/VKAudioPlayer/README.md

 pod install
 ```
 OK.
 Now open Finder, go to the project directory and open ```VKAudioPlayer.xcworkspace```.
-Note, you need to have Xcode installed.
+Note, you need to have [Xcode](https://itunes.apple.com/en/app/xcode/id497799835) installed.

-Choose your device from the menu, and run the project.
+Choose your iOS device from the menu and run the project.
 It might not work properly in iOS Simulator.

 ## Known limitations / TODO list ##
 - You need an internet connection to use the app even if you have some audio cached.
 The reason for this is that although VKAudioPlayer stores the cache, it doesn't store the list of the chached files.